anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: All truths are easy to understand once they are discovered; the point is to discover them.
+Quote: Love isn't something you find.
+Love is something that finds you.

-By: Galileo Galilei
+By: Loretta Young